dmhliu/dmhliu.github.io/_posts/2011-12-31-buildtest.md

 ### Time to predict the future....
 We have simplifed our problem to predicting whether the case we open today will be resolved in one of three time intervals, making this a classfication problem.
-Our first approach will be to fit a logistic regression, followed by some tree based classifiers.
+Our first approach will be to fit a simple logistic regression, followed by some tree based classifiers.
 At this point we'll drop *CaseID, Status, Notes, and any TimeStamped columns* that can either uniquely identify the case, or contain information that was not known at the time of creation.
 We can retain some features like hour of the day, day of week.
+Like so:

     features = df.columns.drop(['CaseID','Opened','Closed','Updated','Status',
     'Status Notes','ttr','workload','ttr_class']) #drop time or status related columns

-    (Index(['Responsible Agency', 'Category', 'Request Type', 'Request Details', 'Address', 'Street', 'Neighborhood', 'Police District', 'Latitude',
-            'Longitude', 'Source', 'Media URL', 'Analysis Neighborhoods',
-            'Neighborhoods', 'case_year', 'case_month'],
-           dtype='object'), 'ttr_class')

-    (19222, 26) (4806, 26)
+and then:

+    ...setup stuff...
+    logreg.fit(X_train,y_train);
+    y_val_pred= logreg.predict(X_val)
+    y_pred_proba=logreg.predict_proba(X_val); #need for ROC
+    y_test_pred= logreg.predict(X_test)
+    accuracy_score(y_val,y_val_pred) ,accuracy_score(y_test,y_test_pred)
     (0.4929255097794424, 0.4899284168470118)

 #### ... and survey says, LogReg not so hot.
 With validation and test accuracy of (0.4929255097794424, 0.490427834193441), this certainly sets a baseline for further model evaluation.